Updated September 20, 2022

+The current CDC recommendation is that everyone age 5 years or older should get all primary series doses and the recommended booster dose or doses, if eligible.
 As new information continues to become available, we want to share this helpful site from the CDC about who, when and where you should get your booster.

 It’s important to note that, if you are 18 years or older, you may choose which COVID-19 vaccine to receive as a booster.
 According to the CDC, people may prefer the original vaccine they received while others may prefer to get a different vaccine as their booster.
 Mixing and matching doses for booster shots is allowed by the CDC but, as always, consult a physician with any personal questions.